studio-lucia/magicaldata/notes/text.md

 The game's font is located in [../files/KANJI.FNT](KANJI.FNT).
 Text uses Shift JIS, which is a variable-width encoding; all text I've observed so far is from the two-byte range, except for control codes such as newlines.
 All of the characters I've observed so far follow their Shift JIS codepoints except "❤︎", represented at 9E42.
 In Shift JIS, this would be "曖".

+I haven't yet determined what the game's own control codes are, but the bytes 0x0800 are used to divide the first text box from the subsequent text box.

 ## Sample

 This is the first dialogue box in the game.
+Its text is contained in file S01.FLD between 0x1754 and 0x17A3.

 ![Lena is very excited about cake and ice cream!](../images/first_text_box.png)